 We found all land costs in the plan are reasonable.
-We do not recommend any adjustments to land costs.
-However, we consider forward funding land costs in 'Criterion 4: Timing of infrastructure delivery'.
+We do not recommend any adjustments to land costs, consistent with our draft recommendations.
+However, in Criterion 4: Timing of infrastructure delivery, we explain our recommendation around funding land costs for open space earlier in the development timeline.